cloudcomponents/cdk-constructs/packages/cdk-codepipeline-check-parameter-action/README.md

-# @cloudcomponents/cdk-codepipeline-merge-action
+# @cloudcomponents/cdk-codepipeline-check-parameter-action

-> Cdk component that automatically merge branches in codepipelines
+> Cdk component that checks if system parameters are set correctly

 ## Install